Health minister Harish Rao inaugurates Sravani Multi-Specialty Hospitals in Madhapur | www.lokmattimes.com

 The 75-bed hospital is equipped with the latest medical technology and a team of highly qualified doctors dedicated to the cause of comprehensive healthcare.
 It has advanced equipment like Philips Monitors, 4K advanced Laparoscopy, Karl Storz, 32 slice Siemens CT scan and Olympus Endoscopy, etc. Besides offering treatment in speciality areas like Pediatrics, Obstetrics, and Gynaecology, it will also provide services in general medicine, ENT, pulmonology, cardiology and various critical care and surgeries.
 The hospital also has state-of-the-art radiology, pharmacy, pathology, cafeteria and ambulance services.

-Sravani Chettupalli, CEO of , called it a mission to serve people in need of medical care and attention in the best possible manner.
+Sravani Chettupalli, CEO of Sravani Hospitals, called it a mission to serve people in need of medical care and attention in the best possible manner.

 “Our aim is to revolutionise women and child care with a difference.
 We have brought together under one roof experts with rich experience in their respective fields so that our patients get the best treatment,” she said.